What types of PPC ads are there?

 Google claims that it has over 2 million sites on the Google Display Network and that it reaches over 90% of people on the internet.
 Display advertising is often used to increase awareness of the advertiser’s brand.
 So, if you have a relatively unknown product that you want to build awareness of, then Display advertising could be the option for you.

 To carry out Display advertising, a lot of advertisers use the Google Display Network (GDN).
 This is because a Display ad on the GDN can be easily created straight from the Google Ads interface.
-However, there are also other advertising platforms that you can use to carry out Display advertising such as Adroll.
+However, there are also other advertising platforms that you can use to carry out Display advertising such as Adroll and Criteo.

 Common platforms to create Display ads on: Google Ads, Criteo and Adroll.